 The Humboldt Unitarian Universalist Fellowship has many opportunities to get connected and involved.
 While coming to Sunday services gives one a taste for our vibrant community, becoming involved in the various social and committee options allows one to get to know people on an individual basis.
 Friendships are formed.
 Insights are gained.
 A sense of accomplishment happens.

-In additions to the options below, keep an eye on the Looking Ahead page and the green sheet insert in the Sunday Order of Service.
+In addition to the options below, keep an eye on the Looking Ahead page and the green sheet insert in the Sunday Order of Service.
 NOTE: All meetings are at the Fellowship unless otherwise noted.

 Congregational Life: Cluster #1